trekj/Challenge_Two/README.md

 ## Usage
 After cloning the repository, run the program by typing ***python appy.py***.
-You will be prompted to input various fiancial information ( See picture attached.)
+You will be prompted to input various fiancial information ( See sample picture attached.)

 ![appy](https://user-images.githubusercontent.com/93211640/149646920-fe62ac23-c46c-40e0-b662-686329e8cf07.jpeg)